Kitware/eSimMon/ingest/INTERFACE.md

     "keyN": "valueN"
 }
 ```
 ` /runs/<runName>/timestep.json` - The current timestep associated with this run.
 This would be monitored to determine when a new timestep is available for this run. -1 could be using to indicate that this run is complete, so monitoring of this run can be stopped.
+Note that the current timestep should be incremented after all the files associated with the timestep have been written.

 ```json
 {